Burnt garlic prawn pasta (how to make burnt garlic prawn pasta)

 - Take a fry pan, heat a teaspoon of butter and fry the prawns for a few minutes.
 Keep it aside.

 - To the same pan add rest of the butter and crushed garlic.
-Saute them till the garlic turns lightly brown.
+Saute them till the garlic turns brown and slightly burnt.

 - Add wheat flour, roast it till the flour gets aromatic and cooked.